technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 01/Lab 1.md

     ![image](https://github.com/user-attachments/assets/85aea6c5-008d-4d54-9b2e-f297d5f12a75)

     >[!Alert] **Important:** The menu might be present in the right pane as well similar to the one in the below screenshot.
-Since it is evolving, there might be differences in the screenshots captured in the lab guide and the actual one
+Since it is evolving, there might be differences in the screenshots captured in the lab guide and the actual one.
     >
     >![](./media/image2.png)